Do you want to impress the MBA admission panel and step right into your desired management institute? Well, who doesn't?

 - Sentence Correction: As the name suggests, you need to implement proper linguistic knowledge to rectify mistakes in a sentence.

-- Critical Reasoning: In these questions, you need to analyze and put into proper context the arguments in the given query.
+- Critical Reasoning: In these questions, you need to analyze and put the arguments in the given query into proper context.

-After knowing these details, you can systematically plan how to prepare for GMAT verbal section.
+After learning these details, you can systematically plan how to prepare to study for the GMAT verbal section.

 Best Preparation Strategy for GMAT Verbal Reasoning Section